furdog/tesla_gen3_bcb/README.md

 - Add methods to detect the module ID

 ### Safety
-- Limit DC voltage so it never goes beyond specific limits.
+- Limit DC voltage so it never goes beyond specific limits. ``done for MIN voltage``
 - Feedback matters.
 The charger must be aware of module feedback a lot more
 - Redudancy, run at least three instances of single phase module and coordinate their output.
 (probably not a responsiblity of this software)